MilanKerslager/NetBeansGUI-Adresar/README.md

 ***

-_Note: This code is supposed for teaching purposes (intentionally unfinished and with bugs).
+_Note: This code is supposed for teaching purposes (intentionally unfinished and with bugs).<br />
 Really not for general use.
-Just for my students.
+Just for my students._

 ***